 While I love the FREE Kindle books from Amazon, they tend to have the first book in a series (to entice you to buy the rest of the series) or some older Kindle books.
 So, when I want to read currently popular or newer releases (or even an entire series), I’ll check them out from my local library through the Overdrive program.

-Because my small town doesn’t have it’s own library, I actually have library cards for two of my neighboring towns.
+Because my small town doesn’t have it’s own library, I actually have library cards for two of my neighboring suburbs.
 So, I can check out Kindle books from both of their systems.

 Just search for books online and then check them out digitally.
 You’re redirected to Amazon’s website to add the book to your device and then they are automatically downloaded to your device the next time you’re connected via WiFi.
 And better yet, at the end of your checkout period (2 or 3 weeks depending on the library), the Kindle book disappears from your device – so there’s no late fees!